 - Automated payment routing based on certain criteria (consumer’s risk level, transaction costs, customer preference, etc.)

 - Cross-provider token vaults for credit card data

 - A common 3D secure engine across providers

 - Unified data analytics and reporting, for improving and optimizing costs and processes

 - And many more, see the section about benefits of a POL below

 Sounds good?
 Well, one question remains!

 Should you as a platform or service provider settle for Payment Orchestration as a general rule?

 This is what this article will dive into.
 It discusses:

-- The role of Payment Orchestration in the new economy
+- The state of Payment Orchestration in the current online economy

 - The operational benefits of Payment Orchestration for businesses